Woman is expelled from the zoo after having an affair with a chimpanzee for four years

 “They are leaving Chita aside and they are social animals, who seek contact and play with each other.
 When they are continually occupied with humans, they have nothing to do when they are alone.
 For a social animal, that’s not good,” says Sarah Lafaut, the zoo’s curator.

-According to reports from caregivers, Chita has been distracted, impatient and indecisive. would have gotten involved in fights at the zoo and didn’t adapt well with other chimpanzees.
+According to reports from caregivers, Chita has been distracted, impatient and indecisive.
+He reportedly got into fights at the zoo and didn’t fit in well with other chimpanzees.